daniel-munro/leaps-in-bounds/README.md

-# Open Bounds
+# Leaps in Bounds

 ## Repository of progress on mathematical unknowns

-This is a collaborative effort to compile data on historical progress on solved and unsolved mathematical problems.
-The focus is on quantitative updates, such as the lower and upper bounds on the value of special numbers.
+This is a collaborative effort to compile data on historical progress on solved and unsolved mathematical constants.
+The focus is on quantitative updates, such as the lower and upper bounds on their values.

 This site provides browsing, visualizations, and access to the structured data for other uses.